 Social Progress Index for Mexican States

-For the fifth consecutive year, our partner México, ¿cómo vamos? released the Social Progress Index scores for the 32 Mexican states, with support from us and INCAE Business School.
-The latest edition measures social and environmental wellbeing from 2015 to 2022, enabling the tracking of progress and trend analysis.
-Using the Social Progress Index framework, we publish a scorecard for each state, detailing performance across 52 indicators.
-The Index is also a robust SDG metric.
-It doesn't measure economic indicators directly, providing a unique perspective on progress and a full picture of people's living conditions.
-Additionally, we released a report highlighting key lessons:
+For the sixth consecutive year, our partner México, ¿cómo vamos? released the Social Progress Index scores for the 32 Mexican states, with support from us and INCAE Business School.
+The latest edition measures social and environmental wellbeing from 2015 to 2023, enabling the tracking of progress and trend analysis.
+Using the Social Progress Index framework, we publish a scorecard for each state, detailing performance across 49 indicators.
+The Index stands out as a robust metric for tracking Sustainable Development Goals (SDGs), offering a unique lens on societal progress by excluding direct economic indicators.
+This provides a unique perspective on progress and a full picture of people's living conditions and quality of life.

-For the fifth consecutive year, our partner México, ¿cómo vamos? released the Social Progress Index scores for the 32 Mexican states, with support from us and INCAE Business School.
-The latest edition measures social and environmental wellbeing from 2015 to 2022, enabling the tracking of progress and trend analysis.
-Using the Social Progress Index framework, we publish a scorecard for each state, detailing performance across 52 indicators.
-The Index is also a robust SDG metric.
-It doesn't measure economic indicators directly, providing a unique perspective on progress and a full picture of people's living conditions.
-Additionally, we released a report highlighting key lessons:
+For the sixth consecutive year, our partner México, ¿cómo vamos? released the Social Progress Index scores for the 32 Mexican states, with support from us and INCAE Business School.
+The latest edition measures social and environmental wellbeing from 2015 to 2023, enabling the tracking of progress and trend analysis.
+Using the Social Progress Index framework, we publish a scorecard for each state, detailing performance across 49 indicators.
+The Index stands out as a robust metric for tracking Sustainable Development Goals (SDGs), offering a unique lens on societal progress by excluding direct economic indicators.
+This provides a unique perspective on progress and a full picture of people's living conditions and quality of life.

 In partnership with